torvalds/linux/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 What is ramfs?
 --------------

-Ramfs is a very simple filesystem that exports Linux's disk caching mechanisms (the page cache and dentry cache) as a dynamically resizable RAM-based filesystem.
+Ramfs is a very simple filesystem that exports GNU/Linux's disk caching mechanisms (the page cache and dentry cache) as a dynamically resizable RAM-based filesystem.

-Normally all files are cached in memory by Linux.
+Normally all files are cached in memory by GNU/Linux.
 Pages of data read from backing store (usually the block device the filesystem is mounted on) are kept around in case it's needed again, but marked as clean (freeable) in case the Virtual Memory system needs the memory for something else.
 Similarly, data